akshaymarch7/blog/ckt5l08ns02a87us14jzbhcyh.md

 - Winner 1:  for `Namaste JavaScript`
 - Winner 2: for `Time, Tide & JavaScript waits for none`
 - Winner 3: for 1-2 word minimalistic design ex. `undefined` or just `swag++`
-- Winner 4: for `Itni shakti hume dena DATA`
+- Winner 4: for Geeky 1 liner idea. eg. `Itni shakti hume dena DATA` or `Neki kar, GitHub pe daal` or anything creative
-- Winner 5: for `Your unique ideas`
+- Winner 5: for `Your unique idea` it could be anything Geeky

 what will you win?
 - Of course free t-shirt with the design printed on it